 UK visitor visa application assessment: the possible outcomes

 Usually, the assessment process concludes with the following four types of decisions:

 - Grant of visitor visa as per the request of the applicant.
-For instance, grant of 6-months or 2 years multiple entry visa if an applicant has applied for either a 6-months or 2 years visa, respectively.
+For instance, the grant of 6-months or 2 years multiple entry visa if an applicant has applied for either a 6-months or 2 years visa, respectively.

 - Borderline decisions: grants of a visitor visa, which is less than the expectations of an applicant.
 For instance, the ECO grants a single entry visa for 30 days, instead of the 6-months multiple entry visa.

 - If during the UK visa assessment process the ECO doubts the intentions of an applicant then instead of granting a visitor visa, the passport is returned with a Refusal Letter, stating the refusal reasons.
 Please note: there is no right of appeal for UK visitor visa refusal.
-However, an applicant can either reapply or challenge refusal through judicial review.
+However, an applicant can either reapply or challenge refusal through immigration judicial review.

 - A refusal on the suitability grounds, which may also include a re-entry ban or 10-year deception ban.